AMR vs. AGV: Which mobile robot will boost your warehouse?

 AGVs (Automated Guided Vehicles): Structured Reliability

 Their intelligence is limited: if an obstacle appears in their path, they stop and wait for it to be removed .
 They cannot take initiative.
-This simplicity is both their strength—proven reliability and security—and their greatest weakness.
+This simplicity is both their strength—proven reliability and safety—and their greatest weakness.

-Navigation and Flexibility: Agility vs. Rigidity
+Navigation and flexibility: Agility versus rigidity

 This is the most discriminating criterion.